Christenings / Baptisms

 The service takes place as part of our normal Sunday service.
 It is done at this time because a key meaning behind baptism is that those being baptised are joining the church, so it is important that the whole church can see that you want your child to be part of God’s family.
 The Church will promise to support and pray for you and your child.

-Godparents make a commitment to represent the child in God’s Church and to represent the Church and God to the child until they are old enough to take on the decision to live for Jesus.
+Parents and Godparents make a commitment to represent the child in God’s Church and to represent the Church and God to the child until they are old enough to take on the decision to live for Jesus.

 What if I am not sure about those promises or my own faith in God?